nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Undo the last command to restore the address book to the state before the last command.
 <div markdown="span" class="alert alert-info"> **Note:**
-The `undo` command does not work for assign and deletion of policies.
+The `undo` command does not work for assign and deletion of policies, so any commands before the assign/delete of policies will be undone.
+For example, if I add a client, assign a policy to that client, then enter undo, it will undo the add command.
 </div>

 Examples: